 Keeping Baby healthy

-Helping Baby get better is definitely the priority right now, so no matter how much fun you two end up having when he&;s homesick, it’s important not to forget any of the following.
+Helping Baby get better is definitely the priority right now, so no matter how much fun you two end up having when they&;s homesick, it’s important not to forget any of the following.

-- Fluids: It’s important to keep Baby hydrated when he is sick, and some illnesses like fevers and diarrhea make the body lose water, so it’s up to you to to keep giving him lots of fluids throughout the day.
+- Fluids: It’s important to keep Baby hydrated when they are sick, and some illnesses like fevers and diarrhea make the body lose water, so it’s up to you to to keep giving them lots of fluids throughout the day.

 - Mandatory naps: You might not think of napping as an activity, but it definitely is on a sick day!
-Even if Baby can’t stay in bed all day, there should still be periods of time in the day when he has to be in bed.
-If Baby can’t sleep during these naptimes, he can read a book or play with Play-Doh without leaving his bed.
+Even if Baby can’t stay in bed all day, there should still be periods of time in the day when they have to be in bed.
+If Baby can’t sleep during these naptimes, they can read a book or play with Play-Doh without leaving their bed.

 - Fresh air: Depending on the season and where you sleep, some fresh air could do Baby good.
-As long as he isn&;t sick from allergies, and is well-dressed for the weather, being outside for a little bit isn’t going to hurt him, so feel free to take Baby on a little walk or play outside with him.
+As long as they are not sick from allergies, and is well-dressed for the weather, being outside for a little bit isn’t going to hurt them, so feel free to take Baby on a little walk or play outside with them.
 Just make sure that if you go anywhere, Baby is comfortable and has the energy, and don’t bring a sick Baby near other children or adults.

 Keeping Baby comfortable

-While Baby is under the weather, the more physically comfortable he is, the better he&;ll feel as he plays whatever you have on the entertainment menu.
+While Baby is under the weather, the more physically comfortable they are, the better they&;ll feel as they play whatever you have on the entertainment menu.

-- Fuzzy pajamas: Let Baby pick out his favorite, most cozy pajamas to wear all day.
+- Fuzzy pajamas: Let Baby pick out their favorite, most cozy pajamas to wear all day.